OpenST/ost-wallet-sdk-ios/README.md

 ### Activate the user

-It authorizes the registered device and activates the user.
-User activation refers to the deployment of smart-contracts that form the user's Brand Token Wallet.

-A user can start engaging with a Brand Token economy once they have been activated.<br/><br/>
+User activation refers to the deployment of smart-contracts that form the user's Brand Token wallet.
+An activated user can engage with a Brand Token economy.<br/><br/>
 **Parameters**<br/>
 &nbsp;_userId: OstKit user id provided by application server_<br/>
 &nbsp;_pin: User Pin_<br/>